Meet Bobbie

 “The campervan gives me the freedom to drive off and explore the area during my stay, without using public transport which does not allow dogs.
 Large motorhomes may have more space, but they don’t allow such freedom.
 With a driveaway awning I can have plenty of room for long stays.”

-Beyond Europe - new adventures
+Beyond Europe – New Adventures

 “Next year I shall be going to Morocco after spending three months in Spain.
 I find that it is a much more rewarding experience if you can at least greet people, say goodbye, ask where something is, ask how much, and say please and thank you.
 It’s very easy to get all these essential words on Google and write them down.”